Myndex/apca-introduction/analysis.md

 APCA to WCAG 2.x, I will make some modifications:_

 > [!CAUTION]
-> ### The modifications made are not approved, and are a violation of the APCA license.
+> ### These modifications are not approved and do not represent the APCA algorithm as published.

 .